-8 State of Nature 2023 - report on the UK's current biodiversity.
+&lt;sup>9 State of Nature 2023 - report on the UK's current biodiversity.

-- Environmental quality Clean air, clean and plentiful water, and healthy soils are fundamental to nature recovery, as well as being the foundation for the ecosystem services that benefit those living in and around the National Landscape, and those visiting or working in it.
-The quality of these environmental resources is under pressure from a range of factors including urban development, road traffic, land management practices, water abstraction and recreation. - Land management Woodland and farmland together cover over 75% of the National Landscape.
-Forestry and agricultural policies and practices have a major bearing, therefore, on the natural beauty and special qualities of the Chase, as well as the quality of air, water and soil health.
-For agriculture, there is a transition to the new Environmental Land Management Scheme that centres on rewarding farmers and land managers for sustainable farming practices, as well as delivering Government targets for increasing woodland and tree canopy cover, the adoption of nature-friendly farming, and restoration and creation of wildlife-rich habitats.
-There are declining farm and forest incomes.
-Land managers must find either additional or new sources of income.
-They may grow new crops and/or move into other sectors, such as warehousing, business parks, tourism and recreation.
-They may use their land for energy or communication structures.
-This can help to maintain a viable business and improve the products and services on offer to the community and visitors. - Growth and development Development maintains economic viability, sustains the population and supports those who manage the land.
-The demand for smallscale new build, conversion, renovation of existing structures and other minor development within the designated area can change the character of the landscape and negatively impact on landscape quality, biodiversity and heritage.
-The spread of built-up land around the National Landscape since its designation in 1958 has been extensive (a 365% increase within a 10km radius) and has brought development hard up to the designated boundary in several places.
-Significant new areas of housing and employment continue to be built close to the National Landscape, and further areas are being allocated in Local Plans. - Tourism and recreation Cannock Chase has the highest density of visitor footfall of any Protected Landscape in the UK.
+- Work with farming and landowning communities to deliver environmental outcomes that contribute to the Government priorities for nature, climate, people and place. - Seek opportunities for the restoration and creation of more wildlife-rich habitats on the public forest estate and farmland as well as other land uses. - Engage with our partners to explore the potential for expanding woodland cover and tree canopy. - 5.
+Growth and development Development maintains economic viability, sustains the population and supports those who manage the land.
+The demand for small-scale new build, conversion, renovation of existing structures and other minor development within the designated area can change the character of the landscape and negatively impact on landscape quality, biodiversity and heritage.
+The spread of built-up land around the National Landscape since its designation in 1958 has been extensive (a 365% increase within a 10 km radius) and has brought development hard up to the designated boundary in several places.
+Significant new areas of housing and employment continue to be built close to the National Landscape, and further areas are being allocated in Local Plans.
+Stated need: - Ensure that new development maintains the quality and distinctiveness of the National Landscape's landscape character and enhances its setting. - Monitor the cumulative impacts of the spread of development surrounding the National Landscape to ensure that its ecological, historic and cultural connections are not weakened and that the sense of place and identity of Cannock Chase are maintained. - Continue to take action to prevent or mitigate any negative impacts of development on the designated features and species of the Special Area of Conservation. - 6.
+Tourism and recreation Cannock Chase has the highest density of visitor footfall of any Protected Landscape in the UK.
 The forecast growth in population in surrounding areas over the next 20 years will further increase visitor numbers, adding to the pressures on the special qualities as well as visitor services, facilities and infrastructure.
-The quality of the visitor welcome and experience can have a lasting impression on people's perceptions about the National Landscape that will, in turn, influence their willingness to help look after it.
+The quality of the visitor welcome and experience can have a lasting-impression on people's perceptions about the National Landscape that will, in turn, influence their willingness to help look after it.
 Visitor-spend in the National Landscape brings economic benefits to local businesses, and increasing numbers of visitors may provide opportunities for the tourism sector, but pressures will need to be managed.
+Stated need: - Set a clear direction for recreation management on the Chase that all partners can follow. - Improve the quality of the welcome and experience for visitors of all backgrounds and abilities. - Promote Cannock Chase as a sustainable tourism destination.